What is a Good Internet Upload Speed for Live Streaming?

 Professional sports broadcasting often is meant to reach a large audience.
 High-resolution video is a must since this type of streaming calls for a lifelike viewing experience.
 You’ll need a stable internet connection with a speed of at least 5.5 Mbps.
 A tethered Ethernet connection would be ideal since there is a lot of pressure on these TV-grade streams.

 Streaming a high school game, on the other hand, requires much less bandwidth, therefore, a slower internet connection would suffice.
 Take high school volleyball, for example.
-The maximum roster is 12 students on each team, so your potential fanbase is much smaller than a professional sporting event
+The maximum roster is 12 students on each team, so your potential fanbase is much smaller than a professional sporting event.

 Education

 Online video is very popular in education, especially when it comes to streaming classes and lectures.
-Standard definition streaming is sufficient for this type of stream since the video quality is not the priority, so an internet connection with a speed of ~800 kbps will work will work if you are aiming for a resolution of 480p.
+Standard definition streaming is sufficient for this type of stream since the video quality is not the priority, so an internet connection with a speed of ~800 kbps will work if you are aiming for a resolution of 480p.

 There are other types of educational streams that are unrelated to academia.
 Think about other sorts of classes that people can participate in, like fitness classes.
 Since visuals are important in this type of stream, fitness broadcasters might opt for higher bitrate streaming, so faster internet would be a must.
 For a fitness class, you are going to want to aim between 2.2 Mbps and 5.5 Mbps.